WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 - `source` parameter should be validated to be an existing source using the provider store
 - `creator` and `tag` parameters should be decoded using `decodeURIComponent`.

+The middleware validates that the values of parameters is not empty, and that the `source` parameter is an existing source in the provider store.
+If the values are invalid, the 404 yellow error page is shown.

 #### Fetching the media